The most powerful weapon on earth is the human soul on fire.~ Ferdinand Foch

 You see, as long as the world has been around, there’s always been bad in our midst.
 But the good news is that there have always been helpers out there who work for the good.
 And over the long run, history shows us that those who work for good will ultimately overcome the bad.
 Maybe not immediately.
 But eventually, good will, indeed, win.

-There’s a quote from the Scriptures that’s always stuck with me.
+There’s a quote from the Scriptures that’s always stuck with us.

 Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.

-In other words, despite all the bad we find in our world, the key thing you and I can do is focus on the good and try our best to be those helpers working toward good.
+In other words, despite all the bad we find in our world, the key thing we can do is focus on the good and try our best to be those helpers working toward good.

-That’s why I’ve entitled this little series: Our Journey Into Good.
+That’s why we’ve entitled this little series: A Journey Into Good.
+We hope you’ll join us, for goodness sake!

 John 16:33 (NIV)